stackblitz/docs/docs/guides/open-source/open-from-github.md

 You can either host on your servers or use our image URLs directly.
 :::

-In order to display the button in a **markdown file**, use the following code - remember to replace the last URL with your example’s path:
+In order to display the button in a **Markdown file**, use the following code - remember to replace the last URL with your example’s path:

 ```md
 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/___YOUR_PATH___)